 IDMERIT provides a comprehensive set of identity verification solutions that could assist in meeting compliance standards for banks and financial institutions.
 IDMERIT’s products deliver identity verification, Know Your Customer, fraud analytics, credit risk assessment, and due diligence.

 IDMkyc is a best-in-class identity verification solution that provides identity verification for individuals and businesses.
-Using an API (REST), it accesses official data sources across the globe to provide KYC, KYC and AML compliance.
+Using an API (REST), it accesses official data sources across the globe to provide KYC, KYC, and AML compliance.

-IDMscan is an app that delivers consumer identity authentication and verification of government issued identity documents in real time.
+IDMscan is an app that delivers consumer identity authentication and verification of government-issued identity documents in real-time.
 It incorporates facial recognition and face liveness detection technology to authenticate individuals.
 It determines if an ID being inputted into the system matches the person presenting the ID.

 IDMdevice is a technology that integrates into online browsers and mobile platforms.
-It examines if the device being used to access a financial institution portal.
-By checking the device analytics IDMdevice determines if any patterns are present that indicate that the user entering the portal is a nefarious character.
+It examines if the device is being used to access a financial institution portal.
+By checking the device analytics, IDMdevice determines if any patterns are present that indicate that the user entering the portal is a nefarious character.
 This is done without any friction to the user and without the use of any personally identifiable information (PII).

 These solutions give you the flexibility and control to rapidly pinpoint suspicious activity.
 With the solutions available in our comprehensive identity platform, you can effortlessly roll out continuous improvements to counteract the increasing sophistication of financial fraud.
-We provide you with a safer, faster way to identify legitimate customers so you are able to finish more financial transactions in less time, and save money.
+We provide you with a safer, faster way to identify legitimate customers so you are able to finish more financial transactions in less time and save money.